 Winter Weather at Canyonlands

-BUT the cold winter weather may not be for everyone.
+The cold Canyonlands National Park weather in the winter may not be for everyone.

 - DECEMBER: Highs 45 and lows 23 degrees F.